-The first thing that comes to mind when we think of Japan is sushi.
+Sushi is the first thing that comes to mind when we think of Japan.
 Healthy and delicious, sushi is the go-to dish that you can snack on at any time of the day.
-You can eat it for breakfast at Tsukiji Market along with hot miso soup or as a late night snack at a rotating sushi bar.
+You can eat it for breakfast at Tsukiji Market along with hot miso soup or as a late-night snack at a rotating sushi bar.
 You can even whip up a serving or two of sushi in the comforts of your home, with skills gained during sushi classes in Japan.
-Unfortunately, halal sushi in Tokyo is not the easiest to find, and can often leave some feeling excluded.
+Unfortunately, halal sushi in Tokyo is not the easiest to find and can often leave some feeling excluded.
 It is sad to think that some people with dietary restrictions and special dietary needs have difficulty finding the iconic Japanese dish.
 The good news is that there are a few halal sushi restaurants in Tokyo, so regardless of your faith, you can enjoy sushi while you are in Japan.

 Wondering where to eat halal sushi in Tokyo?
-Curated below is a list of 3 certified halal sushi restaurants in Tokyo, and one with a halal menu, where you can bring your family and friends and share delicious food and great memories.
-And if you're in the mood for some succulent wagyu beef, check out these 5 Halal Wagyu Restaurants in Tokyo to satisfy your cravings.
+Curated below is a list of three certified halal sushi restaurants in Tokyo, and one with a halal menu, where you can bring your family and friends and share delicious food and great memories.
+And if you're in the mood for some succulent wagyu beef, check out these halal wagyu restaurants in Tokyo to satisfy your cravings.

 Halal Sushi in Tokyo